githubEdit

 Testing containers

 Snyk automatically looks for application (such as open source, maven, and npm) vulnerabilities as part of a container scan.
 Snyk recommends integrating via CLI or Registry earlier in the pipeline and use this as an additional signal or insight into what is in production.
-See Snyk CLI for container security.
+Snyk CLI for container security.

 Options and plugins